When Can You Swim With A New Belly Button Piercing?

 Swimming pools are also notorious for containing bacteria.
 The chlorine and the bacteria could work powerfully together to cause the region of the belly button to experience irritation, which could eventually lead to a bad infection.

-If you can’t resist the urge to swim before your piercing has completely healed, there are some things that you can do that will reduce the likelihood of getting an infection or causing irritation to the piercing.
+If you can’t resist the urge to swim before your piercing has completely healed, there are some things that you can do to reduce the likelihood of getting an infection or causing irritation to the piercing.

-Apply a bandage that is waterproof that will fit securely around the piercing.
+Apply a bandage that is waterproof and fits securely around the piercing.
 Keep an eye on your bandage as you are swimming and put a new one on if needed.
 Be careful not to leave the bandage on for too long and remove it when you are done swimming.
-Dry the area carefully with a clean towel after you are done swimming.
+Dry the area carefully with a clean towel after you have finished swimming.

 Use some sea salt water for the soaking of the belly button piercing.
-The solution should be applied for a duration of fifteen minutes as soon as you are done swimming.
+The solution should be applied for a duration of fifteen minutes as soon as you have completed your swimming session.
 Combine one cup of water at a warm temperature with a quarter of a teaspoon of sea salt that is not iodized.

 To ensure sterile conditions, use a disposable cup when doing the soaking process and dispose of it when you are done.
-Be sure to do a thorough cleansing of the belly button piercing by applying soap that is antimicrobial.
-Then use a paper towel that is clean to dry the area well.
+Be sure to do a thorough cleansing of the belly button piercing by applying soap that is antimicrobial, then use a clean paper towel to dry the area well.

 When you have a new belly button piercing, you should be careful to avoid swimming too soon.
-You need to consider the time of your belly button piercing and the condition of your belly button piercing when you want to go swimming.
-If it is difficult to avoid swimming, you should apply the helpful recommendations that were mentioned to prevent getting an infection.
+You need to consider the time of your belly button piercing and also the condition, when you want to go swimming.
+If it is difficult to avoid swimming, you should use the helpful recommendations mentioned above to prevent getting an infection.